top of page

 • Lightly Mist: Spray the inside of the basket with a tiny bit of water.

-• Dust with Rice Flour: Generously coat the basket with rice flour.
+• Dust with Rice or Corn Flour: Generously coat the basket with rice flour.
 Rice flour is gluten-free and won’t turn into "glue" when it meets wet dough.

 • Dry & Repeat: Tap out the excess and let it dry completely.
 This creates a thin, non-stick barrier.